juliannascruggs/nback/README.txt

 X set counter, number of nbackIndex, which starts at 0 and is the section of the array to look at X call nextStep method, which decides if it should keep showing stuff X draw the first object
-X check and see if: nbackIndex is < nbacks.length, then show an nback and + 1 to the nbackIndex counter (nbacksToShow is game length, ex.
+X check and see if: nbackIndex is < nbacks.length
+X then, show an nback and + 1 to the nbackIndex counter (nbacksToShow is game length, ex.
 20)
 X else: call endGame method, which shows correct and incorrect values